 This muffin batter recipe is something I like to call a “Master Batter.”
 It is a powerhouse batter – a wonderful starting point for creating your own custom masterpiece muffin.
 The batter bakes up muffins that are tender and light, but still sturdy enough to hold copious amounts of fresh fruit, chocolate, nuts, spices, etc.

 Whatever you like in a basic muffin can be added to today’s master batter recipe.
 In fact, here is a post I wrote with more ideas!
 It will make 6 giant bakery size muffins, 15-16 standard size muffins, or 30 mini muffins.
 Let’s see how my blueberry muffins were born.

 Not only is today’s recipe a convenient starting point for most muffin varieties, it is an easy starting point as well.
 The recipe is quite straightforward.
 Begin with the familiar dry ingredient suspects: all-purpose flour, baking powder, ground cinnamon, and salt.
 Let’s note the amount of baking powder – 4 teaspoons.
 Yes, that may seem like a lot for 6 giant muffins, but you need a lot in order to achieve the huge lifted domed muffin top.

 As the only leavening ingredient in the recipe, you’ll need all 4 teaspoons of baking powder to create a significant rise against the oil, milk, and eggs in the recipe.
 I’ve tested with using baking soda, baking powder, or a mixture of both in my muffin recipes over the past year.
 I prefer baking powder for this recipe.
 My Sky-High Apple Pie Muffins use 3.5 teaspoons of it.
 There is no acidic aftertaste from 3-4 teaspoons of baking powder in this recipe or in today’s recipe.

 Moving along to the rest of the ingredients.
 More typical muffin ingredients are present: eggs, oil, milk, sugar, and vanilla extract.
 Let’s note the oil.
 I’ve used both butter and oil in my muffin recipes over the past year – depending on the texture and taste for which I am looking.
-I’ve also used applesauce, bananas, or yogurt if I’m looking for a lower-fat option (see here and here).
+One thing to note: I do not suggest using a lower fat option.
+See all of my healthier muffin options instead.